simha10/Survey_App/PROJECT_STATUS.md

   - Main survey form and floor-wise property assessment flow fully implemented
   - Data submission to backend, confirmation, and reset logic
   - Error handling for submission
+- **User Management Integration:**
+  - Ready for end-to-end testing with backend and web portal user management features.

 ### 🔄 In Progress